Towards Disentangling Latent Space for Unsupervised Semantic Face Editing: Unsupervised Attribute Editing

-To obtain a more precise control of facial attributes, we can move $w$ along its orthogonal directions to obtain the new intermediate latent codes, and utilize the new latent codes to generate new faces, whose attributes will have been changed when compared with the original face images.
+As we can see, STGAN-WO can learn a less disentangled representation in the $w$ space with the help of the weight decomposition and orthogonal regularization techniques.
+Considering this and to obtain a more precise control of facial attributes, we can move $w$ along its orthogonal directions to obtain the new intermediate latent codes, and utilize the new latent codes to generate new faces, whose attributes will have been changed when compared with the original face images.
+Manipulating $w$ instead of $z$ is based on the evidence that $w \in \mathbb{W}$ is less entangled than $z \in \mathbb{Z}$ \cite{Karras2020,Karras2019}.
 Taking $w_1$ as an example, moving $w_1$ along its orthogonal directions can have:

 where $w^{'}_1$ is the new latent code, $ w^{\perp}_{1}$ is the orthonormal vector of $w_1$, and $\alpha$ is a coefficient.
-As stated above, weight decomposition along with orthogonal regularization ensure that each entry $s_n$ would only control one factor of variation.
-Thus, the generated images $g(w^{'}_1, w_2)$ will have new features which are absent in $g(w_1, w_2)$.
-In other words, facial attribute editing is achieved via moving the intermediate latent code along its orthogonal directions.

-Such a face editing method is similar to that in \cite{Shen2020_cvpr}.
-However, the orthogonal directions $w^{\perp}_{1}$ are randomly initialized, in contrast to that in \cite{Shen2020_cvpr}, where labeled datasets are used to determine the orthogonal directions.
-In the following section, we will show that the unsupervised attribute editing in (\ref{key15}) is able to manipulate some specific attributes individually.
+In the following sections, we would show how (\ref{key15}) affects the facial attribute.